 Global Forest Watch and the Forest Resources Assessment, Explained in 5 Graphics

 Today, we have more data about forests than ever before, but we still can’t seem to agree on where, when and why forests are changing around the world.
 Even two prominent global data sources appear to disagree, at least on the surface.
-“World deforestation slows down” was the headline of the 2015 Global Forest Resources Assessment (FRA) published by the United Nations Food and Agriculture Organization (FAO).
-In the same year, Global Forest Watch reported that “global annual tree cover loss remains high.”
+“Deforestation continues globally, if at a slower pace” was the headline of the 2020 Global Forest Resources Assessment (FRA) published by the United Nations Food and Agriculture Organization (FAO).
+At the same time, Global Forest Watch (GFW) reported that “primary rainforest destruction increased 12% from 2019 to 2020.”

 What gives?
 Unfortunately, the answer is not simple.
 Both GFW and FRA provide valuable information on the state of global forests, but they differ substantially in terms of purpose, scope and approach.
 By answering questions on how and why these two global data sources differ, we can begin to see them as complementary rather than contradictory.
 Ultimately, our knowledge of global forests remains incomplete, and we need all the information we can get.